MPES: Project Management in the Health Sector

 OBJECTIVES

-SPECIFIC KNOWLEDGE
+SPECIFIC KNOWLEDGE GAINED THROUGH THE PROGRAM

 • Project management, risk management

-• Regulations on Chemical Substances (REACH)
+• Regulations on Chemicals (REACH)

-• ICPE, industrial environment
+• ICPE, Industrial Environment

 • Integrated Management System (IMS): ISO 9001 (quality)

-ISO 45001 (safety), and ISO 14001 (environment), CSR (Corporate Social Responsibility)
+, ISO 45001 (occupational health and safety), and ISO 14001 (environment); CSR (

 • Environmental Risk Assessment, Human Risk Assessment